TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkSystemPolicyStatus](Get-JcSdkSystemPolicyStatus.md)
-This endpoint returns the configuration (policy) results for a particular system.
+This endpoint returns the policy results for a particular system.

 ##### Sample Request